prongselk/krillguard/README.md

 [Discovery_station_guide.xlsx](https://github.com/prongselk/krillguard/blob/main/Discovery_station_guide.xlsx)

-This is an Excel workbook that can be used as a template for auto-filling Discovery, William Scoresby, William Hervig and Challenger station data.
+This is an Excel workbook that can be used as a template for auto-filling Discovery, William Scoresby, Walter Hervig and Challenger station data.
 Consult the workbook's readme for more information.

 [geodesic_calculations.ipynb](https://github.com/prongselk/krillguard/blob/main/geodesic_calculations.ipynb)